-Courchevel Village resort information - a general overview
+Courchevel Village resort guide - a general overview

 This resort guide to Courchevel Village gives an overview of the ski area, the restaurants (both on and off the mountain), the apres ski scene and also the nightlife options available to those that choose to take their ski holiday in this up and coming Three Valleys ski resort.